 Ribble TT & Aero TT bike

-The Ultra TT (pictured here with Zipp 454 front and Super 9 disc, with Di2 and USE base bar for £8999).
-The brand calls it its ‘fastest ever bike’ and its been optimised using computational fluid dynamics (CFD) and real world testing with fine tuning by National Time Trial Champion and WattShop founder Dan Bigham.
+The carbon framed Ultra has been optimised using computational fluid dynamics (CFD) and real world testing with fine tuning by National Time Trial Champion and WattShop founder Dan Bigham.

-The tubing has been optimised, with Kamm-tail airfoil profiles, and brakes are covered.
+The tubing features Kammtail airfoil profiles, and the brakes are covered.
 The cockpit is designed to be highly adjustable and seatpost allows for multiple positions, creating seat post angles from 76 to 49 degrees.

-Ribble says it saves around 23 seconds over a flat 25-mile time trial, when riding at 29mph, and it’s UCI legal – and the ‘Tri’ version comes with additional feed boxes.
+Ribble says it saves around 23 seconds over a flat 25-mile time trial, when riding at 29mph, and it’s UCI legal.
+The ‘Tri’ version comes with additional feed boxes.

-Whilst the CGR is for cross and gravel, the CX and CX5 models are cyclocross racers.
+Whilst the CGR is for cross and gravel, the CX and CX SL models are cyclocross racers.

 Both models feature a carbon fork and 12mm thru axle, flat mount disc brakes.
 There’s space for tyres up to 35mm and cable routing is internal, which keeps muck out and ensures tangle free shouldering.

 The distinguishing feature is frame material.
-The CX (from £899) is aluminium and the CX5 (from £1349) is carbon.
+The CX (from £899) is aluminium and the CX SL (from £1599) is carbon.
+All models use disc brakes.